18.104.22.168 Qualification for certain benefits & PPS advance payments

 - have a payable social security entitlement, AND

-- have received a social security entitlement for the 3 months immediately before applying for an advance which may include periods covered by the notional continuous period of receipt rules (e.g. a recipient may have been receiving YA for 2 months and NSA for one month), AND
+- have received a social security entitlement for the 3 months immediately before applying for an advance which may include periods covered by the notional continuous period of receipt rules (e.g. a recipient may have been receiving YA for 2 months and JSP for 1 month), AND

 - lodge the application at an office of the department or a place or with a person approved for the purpose by the Secretary, AND